 It’s my habit to take a shot and move on.
 I don’t think.
 However, I have recognized the problem and have been working on it over the last few years.
 There is a difference between these photos and what I do now.
 Better late than never, I guess.

-If you like shrines and chrysanthemums, I recommend Omiya Hachimangu.
+If you like shrines and chrysanthemums, head to Omiya Hachimangu.
 It is beautiful and tranquil.
 There is also a dojo for kyudo (archery), which is nice.
-Leave any comments and questions below.
+Check out the official website to learn more.